hdl-modules/hdl-modules/modules/simple_dma/doc/simple_dma.rst

 * Does not support data strobing or narrow AXI transfers.
   All addresses must be aligned with the AXI data width.
 * Uses a static compile-time packet length, with no support for partial packets.
+* Packet length must be power of two.

 These limitations and the simplicity of the design are intentional.
 This is what enables the low resource usage and high throughput.